Jordan king, addressing family feud, says 'sedition buried' | Law-Order

 The government imposed a sweeping gag order on coverage of the dispute after an audio recording of the meeting between Hamzah and the chief of staff, Gen. Yousef Huneiti, raised questions about its allegations of a foreign conspiracy.
 Neither mentioned any such plot in their exchange, which was recorded surreptitiously and circulated online.

-The prince's current status is unknown, with the hashtag #WhereIsPrinceHamzah trending on Twitter despite the gag order, which includes social media.
-Family members of those arrested say they have had no communication with authorities or the detainees.
+Family members of those who were arrested in connection with the alleged plot meanwhile said they have had no communication with authorities or the detainees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)